catalyst-cloud/catalystcloud-docs/source/load-balancer.rst

 HTTP health monitors
 --------------------

-By default, the Catalyst loadbalance service will check the “/” path on the application server but this may not appropriate because that location may require authorisation, be cached or cause the server to perform too much work for a simle health check.
+By default, the Catalyst load balancer service will check the “/” path on the application server but this may not appropriate because that location may require authorisation, be cached or cause the server to perform too much work for a simle health check.